 Kurten then changed his method of killing.
 On 29 September 1929 he used a hammer Finally on 7 November Kurten stabbed a 5 year old girl called Gertrude Albermann with scissors.
 Peter Kurten was caught after he met a 21 year old woman named Maria Budlick at Dusseldorf railway station.
 He persuaded her to come to his home where he fed her.
 Kurten then led the woman to the Grafenburg Woods where he attacked her.
 Inexplicably he asked her if she remembered where he lived.
 Wisely she said no and he let her go.
 But Maria did remember and she led detectives to Kurten's home.
 He happened to see the detectives and he fled but the next day realizing the game was up he persuaded his wife to go to the police and report him and claim the reward for his capture.
 Peter Kurten was arrested on 24 May 1930.

 Peter Kurten confessed everything.
 His trial began on 13 April 1931.
 Not surprisingly he was found guilty of murder and he was sentenced to death.
-Peter Kurten was guillotined on 2 July 1931.
+Peter Kurten, the Vampire of Dusseldorf was guillotined on 2 July 1931.

 The Cleveland Torso Murders